puppetlabs/puppetdb/spec/node.md

 #### `GET /v2/nodes/:node/resources/:type/:title`

-This will return the resource of the indicated type and title for the given active node.
+This will return the resource of the indicated type and title for the given node.
+Resources from deactivated nodes aren't included in the response.
 There must be an `Accept` header containing `application/json`.

 This endpoint behaves identically to the